 If you’re planning your big day in Purbeck, Durlston Castle provides a romantic setting with unrivalled views.

-With two areas licensed for civil marriages (the gallery and the Belvedere room) and also the option of placing a marquee in the park near to the Learning Centre to accommodate a larger number of guests, there is plenty of flexibility for your celebration.
+With two areas licensed for civil marriages (the gallery and the Belvedere room), with the additional option of placing a marquee in the park near to the Park’s Learning Centre to accommodate a larger number of guests, there is plenty of flexibility for your celebration.

 The rooms at Durlston Castle are also available for general functions, such as parties, meetings and themed events.